zyoung14/lazy-texter/README.md

 ### Things to be done

-1. Make circles page (DONE)
-2. Make new circles page where user can input names, numbers, ideal text, and group name -store info in session hash (DONE)
-<<<<<<< HEAD
-3. Post circles from session on circles page, with button "Text 'em" (DONE)
-5. Design circles site to make it prettier
-	- lists are inline, *a bit* like yearbook (DONE)
+a. fix googlevoice api bug
+b. launch on Heroku
+c. for project demo, have group with entire class on it and text everyone message at beginning, then mention how it was done

-5. Allow circles to be edited on edits page
+1. Allow circles to be edited on edits page
 	- add/delete of people arrays
 	- able to edit default message

-6. Connect text API functionality when circle is clicked on, with blue circle and order connected (DONE)

-7. tidy up edit/new page (DONE)
-8. launch on Heroku
-9. for project demo, have group with entire class on it and text everyone message at beginning, then mention how it was done
+2. Allow multiple users of site (i.e. different Google Voice accounts)
+3. Sync with iOS Contacts/ Google Contacts
+4. Make into iPhone app
+5. Maybe have automatic groups: Family: "Dinners's Ready", Recently Added Contacts, etc.

 |Group   | Message |